Mauro Giuliani: Biography

 In Vienna, Giuliani had minor success as a composer.
 He worked mostly with the publisher Artaria, who published many of his works for guitar, but had dealings with other local publishers who spread his compositions across Europe.
 He developed a teaching career here as well; among his numerous students were Jan Nepomucen Bobrowicz and Felix Horetzky.

-In 1819, Giuliani left Vienna, mainly for financial reasons: he expected to make financial profit on a concert tour through Bohemia and Bavaria.
+In 1819, Giuliani left Vienna, mainly for financial reasons: he expected to make a financial profit on a concert tour through Bohemia and Bavaria.
 He returned to Italy, spending time in Trieste and Venice, and finally settled in Rome.
 In 1822, he brought his illegitimate daughter Emilia to Italy, who had been born in Vienna in 1813.
-She was educated at the nunnery L'adorazione del Gesù from 1821 to 1826, together with Giuliani's first illegitimate daughter Maria Willmuth.
-In Rome he had little success, publishing only a few compositions and giving only one concert.
+She was educated at the nunnery L'adorazione del Gesù from 1821 to 1826, together with Giuliani's first illegitimate daughter, Maria Willmuth.
+In Rome, he had little success, publishing only a few compositions and giving only one concert.

 In July 1823, he began a series of trips to Naples to be with his father, who was seriously ill.
-In the Bourbon city of Naples, Giuliani would find a better reception to his guitar artistry, and was able to publish other works for guitar with local publishers.
+In the Bourbon city of Naples, Giuliani would find a better reception to his guitar artistry and was able to publish other works for guitar with local publishers.

 In 1826, he performed in Portici before Francesco I and the Bourbon court.
-During this Neapolitan period, he appeared frequently in duo concert with his daughter Emilia, who had become a skilled performer on the guitar.
-Toward the end of 1827, his health began to fail; and he died in Naples on 8 May 1829.
+During this Neapolitan period, he appeared frequently in duo concerts with his daughter Emilia, who had become a skilled performer on the guitar.
+Toward the end of 1827, his health began to fail, and he died in Naples on 8 May 1829.